Push notifications remind people that they've installed your app — which can be a good thing if you’re providing them with real value.

-Push notification are micro-messages that keep the communication going even after your users have left your website or application.
+Push notifications are micro-messages that keep communication going even after your users have left your website or application.
 You probably have several waiting for you on your phone this very minute.

 According to recent research, users are more willing to receive push notifications than ever before.
 As seen in the chart below, from 2015 to 2018, the rate of disablement for weekly push notifications has gone down drastically.

-Since marketers and designers are leaving no stones unturned to build personalized customer experiences, push campaigns are becoming a go-to tool because they’re non-intrusive, short, and hyper-targeted.
+Since marketers and designers are leaving no stone unturned to build personalized customer experiences, push campaigns are becoming a go-to tool because they’re non-intrusive, short, and hyper-targeted.
 These notifications don’t even require users to exit from their current browser or app.
-The messages simply slide in and waits to be read.
+The messages simply slide in and wait to be read.